AlexandreBrown/GTestSetup/README.md

 # GTestSetup
 See https://github.com/AlexandreBrown/GTestSetupUsingExternalProject/ to setup GTest using ExternalProject instead of downloading the repo manually

-## Main setup that What was done to achieve this project (from scratch) :
+## Main setup that was done to achieve this project (from scratch) :

 1. Inside the project folder, create a directory called "lib".